-We have our first assembly planned on Wednesday 6th June based on the theme of "organic gardening" which will be for the entire school, and led by Mrs Gardner.
+We had our first assembly on Wednesday 6th June based on the theme of "organic gardening" for the entire school, led by Mrs Gardner.

 We then have plans to have an assembly on a food based topic at least once a term.

 The children took control of surveying their peers.
 They have carried out a survey and will do this regularly throughout the year (reporting the findings to the SNAG group).
 Parents have been asked to contribute to a Derbyshire County Council catering survey to give their views.

 To check out our school blog, please click the banner below!